mullvad/mullvad-browser/.gitlab/issue_templates/010 Proposal.md

 ### Security
 <!--
-Outline any security implications this feature would introduce.
+TODO: Mullvad Browser's threat model is somehow less restrictive than Tor Browser's, but currently undefined Outline any security implications this feature would introduce.
 The browser's security requirements can be found in our threat model document here:
 - https://gitlab.torproject.org/tpo/applications/wiki/-/wikis/Design-Documents/Tor-Browser-Design-Doc#21-security-requirements